Angy Palumbo: As composer

 The five titles from the 1960s are all listed as "plectrum guitar solos".

 Life and death

-According to John A. Sloan, Palumbo had a physical disability, one of his legs being several centimeters shorter than the other.
+According to John A. Sloan, Palumbo had a physical disability, one of his legs being several centimetres shorter than the other.
 Sloan's recollection was also that Palumbo was in his mid-fifties in the middle of the 1930s, that he had a wife and a daughter and that he was a cousin of Pasqual Troise.
 His lessons were given in Navarino Road in Hackney.

 According to B.M.G.
 Angy Palumbo died in October 1960.